Give Unto Yahuwah the Glory Due His Name

 The issue of names is very important.
 I believe Father receives prayer and praise from those who genuinely call on Him, even if they do not know how to pronounce His name correctly.
 Yet, Father wants His children to grow in truth and in knowledge of Him.
 Learning His true name and the true name of His Son has been a growing process for me.

-In these writings in this blog, when speaking in reference to the Creator, our Heavenly Father, I use the Creator’s Biblical Hebrew name, Yahuwah – pronounced ‘Yah-hu-wah’.
-I do not use the traditional title ‘LORD’ in all caps, except in quoting of Scripture passages.
+In these writings in this blog, when speaking in reference to the Creator, our Heavenly Father, I will be using the Creator’s Biblical Hebrew name, Yahuwah – pronounced ‘Yah-hu-wah’ – instead of the traditional title ‘LORD’, in all caps.
 The name ‘Yahuwah’ is seen in the Hebrew text of the Scriptures around 7,000 times.
-The title ‘LORD’ was substituted for the Creator’s name, by the translators.
+The word ‘LORD’ was substituted for the Creator’s name, by the translators.
+For the most part, I will not use the traditional title ‘LORD’, except when quoting Scripture passages.

 Moreover, the Hebrew word Elohim (which means ‘Mighty One’) is often translated in Scripture as the word ‘God’.
 At times, I will use the Biblical word Elohim instead of the word ‘God,’ since Elohim more accurately describes the Mighty One of Israel.

 May it be that all of us, will regard the holy name of the Creator with the same reverence as the men whom Father used to pen the Scriptures.
 These men regarded Father’s name with great honour and adoration: “Holy and Reverend is His Name” (Psalms 111:9b and Exodus 20:7).

 When speaking in reference to the Messiah, I use His given Biblical Hebrew name, Yahushua.
 The commonly known, Greek name ‘Jesus’ was never His Hebrew name.
-I do not use the Greek name ‘Jesus,’ except in quoting of Scripture passages.
+I do not use the Greek name ‘Jesus,’ except when quoting Scripture passages.

 When a Hebrew mother gives birth to her baby, the child is not given a Greek name, but a Hebrew name.
 Furthermore, the actual name of the Messiah is prophesied throughout the Hebrew Old Testament writings as being Yahushua, meaning “Yah is Salvation.”